Arrays and Lists in SQL Server

 The IN Misconception

-I frequently see people asking in SQL forums why does this not work?
+Before we come to the solution, I like to first cover a common misunderstanding.
+Over the years, I have frequently seen people in SQL forums asking: why does this not work?

 DECLARE @list varchar(23) = '1,2,3,4'